 We strive to make Microgreen Manager easy to use and easy to understand, but we've also created concise video tutorials to help you get started.
 Select one of our videos below to get started.
 Or if you prefer to read about Microgreen Manager, we have a comprehensive FAQ below.

-Microgreen Manager is a web application that helps you manage your microgreen business.
+Microgreen Manager is a web application that helps you manage your microgreen farm and business operations.

 To get started, go to the Crops page and start entering your Crops.
 Once that's done, go to the Blends page and start creating your Blends.
 Now you have a library of Crops and Blends.
 You can now go to the Orders page and start creating Orders.
 You can create one-time Orders or Recurring Orders.